 User session recordings are powerful because they show users interacting with your product.
 By tracking user behavior through software like HotJar or FullStory, you can watch when moments of confusion or frustration crop up.

 True, it’s painful to watch customers struggle with your product.
 But if you know from analytics that a certain point in your UX is tripping customers up, watching user session recordings can help you explore why.
-Sharing these recordings with your teams is one of the fastest ways to build customer empathy because you’re watching people struggle with your product alongside them.

 When Customer Insights Turn Into Bigger UX Research Conundrums